tock/book/src/course/dynamic-apps-and-policies/snooping.md

 FILL IN

-## Re-Signing the Process Info App
+## Re-Signing the Process Manager App

-Finally, we need to change the signature used to sign the Process Info app.
+Finally, we need to change the signature used to sign the Process Manager app.
 We can do this with the existing TAB.

 ```
 $ cd libtock-c/examples/tutorials/dynamic-apps-and-policies/process-info